 Make sure you check the packaging in-store to see if recycled (recyclable) or biodegradable packaging is on offer.

-If you’re struggling to find a recycled plastic alternative in your local supermarket, here’s another instance where buying in bulk (or the largest size available in the supermarket) can help reduce plastic waste.
+If you’re struggling to find a recycled plastic alternative for your loo roll wrapping in your local supermarket, here’s another instance where buying in bulk (or the largest size available in the supermarket) can help reduce plastic waste.

 But if you’re keen to go completely plastic-free in this department, there are a number of online options:

-- Who Gives A Crap is made from 100% recycled materials and plastic-free packaging.
+- Who Gives A Crap products are made from 100% recycled materials and come in plastic-free packaging.
 The company donates 50% of profits to help build toilets for people in need of better sanitation.

 - Another great option is Greencane toilet paper.
 It’s made from recycled bamboo and sugar cane and also guarantees completely plastic-free packaging and product.

 - Finally Ecoleaf toilet paper is made from 100% recycled paper and the packaging is compostable.